-But don't be fooled into thinking that property management isn't important or rewarding.
-The key to long-term success and wealth building through real estate ownership lies in the foundation you acquire as a hands-on property manager.
-For instance, often you start out managing rental properties owned by someone else and gain a great deal of experience that you can use for your own portfolio.
+- ▶ Looking at the pros and cons of property management - Exploring the different types of real estate - ▶ Surveying the steps involved in renting your property - ▶ Walking through the day-to-day details of property management he key to long-term success and wealth-building through real estate ownership lies in the foundation you acquire as a hands-on property manager.
+For instance, some people start out managing rental properties owned by someone else and gain a great deal of experience that they can use for their portfolio.

-There are many positive reasons for becoming a rental property owner or manager - and just as many ways of doing so.
-Perhaps you've saved up the down payment to purchase your first small rental unit and hope to see your investment grow over the years as a nice retirement nest egg or a supplement to your current source of income.
-Maybe you want to invest in a medium-sized apartment building and build some equity as well as rental income to supplement or replace your current source of income.
+There are many positive reasons for becoming a rental property owner or manager, and just as many ways of doing so.
+Perhaps you've saved up the down payment to purchase your first small rental unit and hope to see your investment grow over the years as a nice retirement nest egg or a supplement to your current income.
+Maybe you want to invest in a medium-sized apartment building and build some equity as well as rental income to supplement or replace your current income.
 Perhaps you've inherited Aunt Gertrude's run-down cottage and need to find a good tenant who'll care for it and pay the rent on time.
-Or maybe you've recently closed on your new primary residence only to find that selling your existing home isn't as easy as the real estate agent promised.
+Maybe you've recently closed on your new primary residence, only to find that selling your existing home isn't as easy as the real estate agent promised.
+Or perhaps you've had to move across the country to find a suitable job but want to return to your home in the future.

 Whether you plan to become a full- or part-time property manager, you need to know what you're doing - legally and financially.
-This chapter serves as a jumping-off point to the rental property world.
-Here you can find useful, practical info, tips, and checklists suitable for novice or seasoned rental property managers.
-So get ready for some practical advice from the Tenant Trenches to help you handle situations when they arise!
+This chapter serves as a jumping-off point into the rental property world.
+Here you can find useful info, tips, and checklists suitable for novice or seasoned rental property managers.
+So get ready for some practical advice from the tenant trenches to help you handle situations when they arise!

-Understanding What Property Management Really Is
+Understanding What Property Management Really 1s

 Property managers provide consumers with a product known as shelter.
-In other words, as a property manager, you're supplying tenants with a place to live in exchange for the payment of rent.
+In other words, as a property manager, you supply tenants with a place to live in exchange for the payment of rent.
 Although property management doesn't seem that complex, you can avoid the many mistakes unprepared property managers make by knowing what you're getting into.

 The following sections give you a quick overview of the pros and cons of property management.
-Chapter 2 provides more in-depth analysis of these advantages and disadvantages to help you determine whether renting your property's the right choice for you.
+Chapter 2 provides more in-depth analysis of these advantages and disadvantages to help you determine whether renting your property is the right choice for you.

-Considering the pros
+Considering the benefits

 Property management can be a rewarding and fun venture.
 I can't imagine my life without some aspect of property management in it (why else would I have written this book, right?).
-Following are some of the reasons I get such a kick out of this business:
+Following are some of the reasons why I get such a kick out of this business: